PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Outside, a wolf howled.

 "What was that?"
-Asarah asked, her smile not falling away, but becoming tainted with concern.
+Asarah asked, her smile becoming tainted with concern.

 She had a nice smile, and the Wizard thought it was all the sweeter for being mixed with fear.
 Oh yes, thought the Wizard, he would definitely be taking something to go.
 "It sounded like a wolf," he said with exaggerated innocence, "I'd like two mutton sandwiches," he said with a smile.